FollyMaddy/webshop-tools/README.md

 # How to add Dymo labelprinter on RPI 1 to 4 on RPI-OS Lite(buster)

-# Websites used for this updated guide (year 2020)
+# Sources used for this guide (year 2020)

+- When cups is installed, go to http://localhost:631/help/

 - https://www.hmazter.com/2013/05/raspberry-pi-printer-server-for-labelwriter/